comictvn/front_end_best_practice/README.md

 - **_Preset_** classes have pre-determined functions and should not have any additional properties attributed and/or bound to them.
   - Globally-applicable *by default*:
       - `o-`: Objects.
 Used for globally applicable elements and complex blocks.
 Should be purely structural with no aesthetic style properties (normalising properties are exception) Examples include `o-gridbox__list` and `o-swipe__list`
       - `ic-`: Icons.
-Used to apply HipVan symbols (as a pseudo-element).
-All HipVan symbols should be applied from the predefined list of `ic-` prefixed classes @.
+Used to apply symbols (as a pseudo-element).
+All symbols should be applied from the predefined list of `ic-` prefixed classes @.
       - `u-`: Utility.
 Single-purpose class that applies important but isolated propert(ies) to an element
       - `hk-`: Hack.
-Write only into `../override_hipvan/shame.scss`.
+Write only into `../override/shame.scss`.
 Used for single-purpose & isolated tricks, cheats, magic numbers, etc. Should be returned to and removed once a proper solution is found

   - Component-specific *by default*:
       - `js-`: Javscript-binding.
 Used only by scripts.
 Should be made globally-applicable if requested for CMS content usage